balsn/balsn.github.io/README.md

 We are a group of cybersecurity enthusiasts interested in various areas including software security, binary analysis, web security, cryptography, IoT security, and etc. Besides our own research, all of us enjoy playing CTF because we believe it is an excellent chance to hone our skills in practice, catch up with the latest trend, and most importantly -- compete and have fun!

-In 2019 summer, Balsn attended *DEFCON 27 CTF World Final* in Las Vegas as a joint team HITCON⚔BFKinesiS.
-The joint team consists of 5 different CTF teams from Taiwan, including HITCON, Balsn, BambooFox, DoubleSigma and KerKerYuan.
-We are so proud to rank in **second place** in such a great competition.
-It's also a pleasure to collaborate with HITCON to attend this event.
+In 2020 summer, Balsn attended *DEFCON 28 CTF World Final* online as a joint team HITCON⚔Balsn, collaborating with HITCON.
+We ranked in **third place** in this great competition.

 # Team Members